felipenoris/XLSX.jl/README.md

 You can use it to create a `DataFrame` from [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).
 Check the docstring for `gettable` method for more advanced options.

+There's also a helper method `readtable` to read from file directly, as shown in the following example.

 ```julia
 julia> using DataFrames, XLSX